pwFlipper/pwFlipper-dev/README.md

 # pwFlipper

-Progressive web application to work with your Flipper
+Progressive web application to work with your Flipper.

+pwFlipper is a WIP fork of lab.flipper.net.